Best Canadian Tech Stocks

 In Q1, Shopify reported revenues of $988 million, up 110% YoY.
 In addition, the company reported merchant and payment revenue of $668 million (up 137% YoY) and subscription revenue of $320 million (71% YoY).
 Adjusted EBITDA for the quarter was $210 million, and net income was $1.258 billion due to abnormal gains.
 However, adjusting for the one-time gain, the net income was $254 million.

-Shopify is a must-buy for investors due to the bright future of its sector and its excellent record.
-In addition, the company’s unique business model of stable revenue from subscriptions combined with customer sales growth due to merchant services makes it an outstanding growth stock.
+Shopify is a must-buy for investors due to its sector’s bright future and excellent record.
+In addition, the company’s unique business model of stable revenue from subscriptions and customer sales growth due to merchant services makes it an outstanding growth stock.

 Check Out: Augmented Reality Stocks Canada